-CTA Providers will need to work with jobactive Providers in their Employment Region.
-CTA Providers are encouraged to market their services to each jobactive Provider in their Employment Region(s), noting job seekers have the choice of which CTA Provider they will be referred to.
+CTA Providers will need to work with Employment Providers or NEST Providers in their Employment Region.
+CTA Providers are encouraged to market their services to each Employment Provider or NEST Provider in their Employment Region(s), noting job seekers have the choice of which CTA Provider they will be referred to.